 “I’m Silas,” Silas beamed in Alex’s direction.

-“Nice to meet the both of you,” he said to them.
-“I wonder why Rea’s never introduced all of us?”
+“Nice to meet the both of you,” said Alex to the both of them.
+“I wonder why Rae’s never introduced all of us?”

 Everyone turned to look at me, and as they stared, my dagger eyes found Alex’s shimmering ones.
 He only smiled innocently in my direction, forcing me to ease my own discomfort.